Energinet-DataHub/greenforce-frontend/README.md

 |  |  └── e2e-ett           # - E2E tests for Energy Track and Trace
-├── build                   # Contains infrastructure for Data hub and the design system ├── dist                    # Contains output files when building artifacts (for distribution) ├── docs                    # Contains general documentation ├── dist                    # Contains output files when building artifacts (for distribution)
+├── build                   # Contains infrastructure for Data hub and the design system ├── dist                    # Contains output files when building artifacts (for distribution)
 |  ├── apps                 #
 |  └── libs                 #
+├── docs                    # Contains general documentation
 ├── infrastructure          # Contains infrastructure for Energy Track and Trace ├── libs                    # Contains source code for libraries.
 See "folder structure - library" for more information └── tools                   # Contains various tools